Jet2 With a Baby: Free Infant Travel, Pram & Baggage (2026)

 Jet2 flights depart from UK regional airports including Leeds Bradford, Manchester, Edinburgh, and East Midlands.
 At all UK airports, baby milk, formula, and expressed breast milk are exempt from the 100 ml liquid limit.
 Carry as much as you reasonably need for the journey.
 Security staff may ask you to open and test containers — this is standard and not specific to Jet2.

 On board, cabin crew can warm formula or baby food using hot water.
 Jet2's friendly on-board service reputation extends to families — staff are generally helpful with parents travelling with babies.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 See our guide to breast milk and formula at UK airport security for the full process.

 | Item | Allowance |